ghostli123/thesis/README.md

 sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu $(lsb_release -sc) universe"
 ```

-You can then install the packages needed to compile the template:
+You can then install the packages needed to compile the project:

 ```bash
 # Install the required packages